sopier/djangobook-Updated-to-1.8/third-edition/_build/html/_sources/chapter_04.txt

         'django.contrib.messages',
         'django.contrib.staticfiles',
         )

+[TODO check we need to do this with a fresh install]

 Temporarily comment out all six of those strings by putting a hash character (``#``) in front of them.
 (They're included by default as a common-case